matter-labs/zinc/README.md

 ## Overview

-The jab language will be used to simplify development of R1CS Zero-Knowledge circuits for generic computation.
+The jab language will be used to simplify development of R1CS (see [this primer](http://coders-errand.com/how-to-build-a-quadratic-arithmetic-program/)) Zero-Knowledge circuits for generic computation.
 It will transpile into rust code based on the [bellman](https://github.com/matter-labs/bellman) library.

 ## Compiler